How to send SMS notifications from your chatbot

 Step 3: Set up your SMS integration

-Go to your chatbot platform, into Integrations and click Add new.
+Go to your chatbot platform, into Integrations and click + New integration.

 Give your integration a name, enter your Soprano Design base URL (e.g. https://uk.sopranodesign.com), and select REST.